isomerpages/moe-jurongsec/_our-identity/JSS Family/JSS Alumni Association.md

-**Life membership** may be conferred on any Ordinary Member upon the payment of a one-time subscription fee as decided and prescribed by the Committee from time to time.
+**Life membership**&nbsp;may be conferred on any Ordinary Member upon the payment of a one-time subscription fee as decided and prescribed by the Committee from time to time.
 Life Members shall enjoy all the rights and privileges of an Ordinary Member, including the rights to vote and to hold office in the Alumni Association.

-**Honorary Membership** may be conferred by the Alumni on such persons distinguished by service to the school as the Committee may be in any case considered appropriate.
+**Honorary Membership**&nbsp;may be conferred by the Alumni on such persons distinguished by service to the school as the Committee may be in any case considered appropriate.
 Honorary Members shall have no rights to vote or hold office in the Alumni Association.

-**Associate Membership** may be conferred by the Alumni, upon application, on school staff, parents of all former students (alumni) and on such persons who, in the opinion of the Committee, are related to the school and/ or would contribute to the furtherance of the objectives of the Alumni.
+**Associate Membership**&nbsp;may be conferred by the Alumni, upon application, on school staff, parents of all former students (alumni) and on such persons who, in the opinion of the Committee, are related to the school and/ or would contribute to the furtherance of the objectives of the Alumni.
 Associate Members shall have no rights to vote and to hold office in the Alumni Association.

-**Ordinary membership** is open to all who are graduates of the school, provided that they are not currently attending Secondary Schools, Centralised Institutes or Junior Colleges.
+**Ordinary membership**&nbsp;is open to all who are graduates of the school, provided that they are not currently attending Secondary Schools, Centralised Institutes or Junior Colleges.
 All Ordinary Members above 18 years of age shall have the rights to vote and to hold office in the Alumni Association.